MCP Servers

 Focus management

-• The session tracks which app should receive keyboard/scroll events.
-If you switch apps manually between tool calls, the session may send events to the wrong app.
-Use target_app to be explicit.
+• The session tracks which app and window should receive keyboard/scroll events via TargetState.
+If you switch apps manually between tool calls, the session may send events to the wrong target.
+Use target_app or target_window_id to be explicit.

 • open_application waits up to 3 seconds for the app to become frontmost.
 Slow-launching apps may need an additional wait.